Ngwah Desmond Ngwah Desmond

 Strong passwords and 2FA

-SSL certificates - Track Performance and Scale IntelligentlyUse tools like:
+10. Track Performance and Scale IntelligentlyUse tools like:

 Google Analytics and Search Console